 - I place a good serving of pasta on dinner plates, top it with the sauce, sprinkle generously with grated Grana Padano and hand torn basil leaves.

-- The rest of the pasta and sauce are stored separately in air-tight glass containers.
+- Remaining pasta and sauce are stored separately in air-tight glass containers.

 - Storing them separately prevents the pasta from getting overcooked and soggy.